Meherzan-Gai/advanced-generative/composition/rules/sharedtone.md

 6. Adjacent chords must share all but 6 pitches (only applicable when num notes is 6)
     1. Example: If the current chord is C11 (C, E, G, B flat, D, F), then the next chord must not have a C, E, G, B flat, D, or F in it.

+## How to Input:

+1. Input integer values corresponding to the number of pitches shared between chords (0-5)
+    1. Example: If you want chords to share 2 notes you would input, "2"
+    2. WARNING: The SharedTone value should not be higher or equal to the value of NumNotes or else no progressions will be generated that fit these rules